haiderali27/draem_experiments/README.md

 ## Modifications

-The modification diagrams can be seen in section 3.4.
+The modification diagrams can be seen in section 3.4 of thesis.

 ### Augmentation